hiro5id/duplicate-image-finder/README.md

 - To work well over unlimited size folders and sub folders including network attached drives.
 That means retry logic where necessary in case of intermittent disconnections.

+##### Use Cases

+- Given an image find all similar images.
+Example when I want to find a high quality version of a low quality version of it or a screen shot.

 #### Notes 2022-01-15:

 * ~~I'm implementing the functionality to support writing multiple documents.~~